How is an MRI used to detect brain tumors?

 Some individuals may feel uncomfortable or claustrophobic in the MRI machine due to the enclosed space and the noise it generates.

-Although rare, people are sometimes allergic to contrast dye that some MRI procedures use.
-As with any medical procedure, it is important to discuss any potential risks or concerns with your healthcare provider.
+Although rare, people are sometimes allergic to the contrast dye that some MRI procedures use.
+As with any medical procedure, it is essential to discuss any potential risks or concerns with your healthcare provider.

 Several factors influence a doctor’s decision to recommend an MRI scan.
 These typically include the patient’s symptoms, medical history, and results of a physical examination.